srvm/gpu_freqlib/README.md

 ### Before You Start

-Before trying to vary frequencies on the GPU, please ensure the persistence mode is enabled.
+Before trying to vary frequencies on the GPU, please ensure that persistence mode is enabled.
 Further, unless you want to run as root, make sure application clocks can be varied by normal users.
 The following article from NVIDIA describes how to do both using the built-in `nvidia-smi` tool.